Back to all posts

 Major repairs are the most complex and, as you might guess, the most expensive.
 These often involve the core components of your unit, like a failed gas valve or a malfunctioning control board.
 A gas valve replacement can cost around $350, but if the issue lies with the electronic control board or another intricate part, the bill can climb much higher, sometimes up to $1,950.
 When faced with costs this significant, it’s often a good time to weigh the price of the repair against the cost of a new, more efficient unit.
 We can help you evaluate your options and make the best decision for your home.

-How to Prevent Expensive Repairs
+How to Avoid an Expensive Repair Bill

 A tankless water heater is a fantastic investment, but like any important appliance in your home, it needs a little TLC to perform its best.
 The good news is that staying on top of maintenance is far easier, and cheaper, than dealing with a sudden breakdown.
 A few simple, proactive steps can extend the life of your unit, keep it running efficiently, and help you avoid the stress and cost of an unexpected repair call.
 Think of it as a small-time commitment that pays off big in the long run.